chef-boneyard/chef-web-docs-2016/includes_dsl_resource/includes_dsl_resource_method_attr_accessor.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``attr_accessor`` method is used to define custom attributes for a lightweight resource that can be accessed by a lightweight provider.
+The ``attr_accessor`` method is used to define custom properties for a lightweight resource that can be accessed by a lightweight provider.
 The syntax for the ``attr_accessor`` method is as follows:

 .. code-block:: ruby

    attr_accessor :accessor_name, :accessor_name

-where ``accessor_name`` is a comma-delimited list of custom attributes.
+where ``accessor_name`` is a comma-delimited list of custom properties.